 Tiny Butterfly Leg Tattoo

 Situating a tiny, minimal design—like this butterfly—right next to the ankle socket will highlight just how dainty and intimate the tattoo is.
-Keep it as simple as possible to play that up even more; any extra detailing will feel too heavy.
+Keep it as simple as possible to play that up even more; any extra detailing can feel heavy.

 Thigh Band Tattoo